odevices/er-301/README.md

 ```

 ### Running the emulator

+:warning: Replace 'linux' with 'darwin' when running on macOS.

 Executing the emulator from the root of the project tree without arguments will start it up with default settings:
 ```bash